A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Introduction

-Other marginal likelihood-based parameter estimation methods for exploratory IFA avoid computing high-dimensional integrals and are therefore more computationally efficient.
+Other marginal likelihood-based parameter estimation methods for exploratory IFA avoid approximating high-dimensional integrals and are therefore more computationally efficient.
 Limited-information approaches such as the bivariate composite likelihood estimator (Jöreskog \& Moustaki, 2001) and the weighted least squares estimator (Muthén, 1978; 1984) yield fast, consistent, and asymptotically normally distributed estimates but are not asymptotically efficient.
-Approaches based on variational inference (VI; Jordan, Ghahramani, Jaakkola, \& Saul, 1998; Wainwright \& Jordan, 2008) perform approximate MML estimation by optimizing a lower bound on the marginal likelihood rather than the marginal likelihood itself.
+Approaches based on variational inference (VI; Jordan et al., 1998; Wainwright \& Jordan, 2008) perform approximate MML estimation by optimizing a lower bound on the marginal likelihood rather than the marginal likelihood itself.
 More specifically, VI posits a family of approximate latent variable (LV) posterior distributions, then finds the member of this family that is closest to the true LV posterior distribution by optimizing the aforementioned lower bound; the variational estimator is equivalent to the MML estimator when the approximate and true LV posterior distributions are precisely equal.
 Since a separate set of approximate LV posterior distribution parameters is estimated for each data point, VI's computational complexity depends on the sample size and on the complexity of the approximating family.
-Variational methods for IFA have demonstrated competitive performance with SA algorithms such as MH-RM for small sample sizes (Hui, Warton, Ormerod, Haapaniemi, \& Taskinen, 2017), although consistency of the variational estimator has not been proven for IFA (but see Hui, Warton, Ormerod, Haapaniemi, \& Taskinen, 2017, for a heuristic proof).
+Variational methods for IFA have demonstrated competitive performance with SA algorithms such as MH-RM for small sample sizes (Cho, 2020; Hui et al., 2017).
+Additionally, concurrent work by Cho (2020) has established consistency of the variational estimator for the multidimensional two-parameter logistic (M2PL) model in the double asymptotic setting where both the sample size and the number of items simultaneously tend to infinity.
+However, the variational estimator's theoretical properties have not yet been established for other IFA models or in the classical asymptotic setting where only the sample size tends to infinity.